 But simply having lone worker protection in place is completely pointless if the workers it has been introduced to pro-tect are failing to utilise it because they have not bought into the reasons for introducing it.

 Choosing the right lone worker protection for any workforce is imperative.
 A ‘Man Down’ device designed to detect falls would be perfect for the engineer who spends his days up telegraph poles but ineffective for the social worker visiting strangers’ homes, for example.
 This is why extensive trialling of different solutions, devices and responses may be required initially to ensure that the lone worker protection perfectly meets the needs, demands and expectations of the business and its workers.
-In many cases, one organisation chooses to introduce a mixture of devices, solutions and response escalation procedures for different workers to best suit their roles, whilst some will choose to stagger the roll-out among departments to ensure any teething issues are properly dealt in small sections rather than an entire work-force in one go.
+In many cases, one organisation chooses to introduce a mixture of devices, solutions and response escalation procedures for different workers to best suit their roles, whilst some will choose to stagger the roll-out among departments to ensure any teething issues are properly dealt in small sections rather than an entire work-force in one go, some solutions can be as simple as checking in on a smartphone app.

 Having the workforce involved from the very beginning is imperative for the long-term success of any lone worker pro-tection system.
 It is, after all, them that will be making use of the devices and solutions being introduced.